HTML has links - PDF has Authentication

 Overtime, additional pay earned for working time in excess of regularly scheduled shift(s), is a salary or wage for services rendered.
 Overtime payments are considered part of basic salary for LEOFF Plan 2.
 Overtime includes, but is not limited to:

 (1) Additional pay for working on a holiday.
-If a member receives an extra payment for working on a scheduled holiday, the payment is overtime.
+If a member receives an extra payment for working on a recognized holiday, the payment is overtime.
 The employer may make the additional payment when the holiday occurs or in a lump sum at some other time.
-In either case, the payment is considered to be basic salary for LEOFF Plan 2;
+In either case, the payment is considered to be basic salary for LEOFF Plan 2.

 Examples: